michael2012z/BitBible/markdown/KJV/files/Job.md

 20. The wicked man travaileth with pain all his days, and the number of years is hidden to the oppressor.

-21. A dreadful sound is in his ears: in prosperity the destroyer shall come upon him.A dreadful…: Heb.
-A sound of fears
+21. A dreadful sound is in his ears: in prosperity the destroyer shall come upon him.

 22. He believeth not that he shall return out of darkness, and he is waited for of the sword.